 Still another idea is to piecemeal Third Avenue, sending the loud and stinky buses around certain sections.
 There are two promising areas.
 One is the area just south of Seattle Center, creating a grand entrance through the Science Center and extending the greenery of the Center a few blocks south on Third Avenue, making that part of Third Avenue bus-free.

-The other area of opportunity is around the south end at Government Center, where there are two ready developers, Greg Smith of Urban Visions and Mickey Smith of Martin Smith Commercial Development.
+The other area of opportunity is at the south end Third Avenue around the Government Center, where there is a developer, Greg Smith of Urban Visions.
 King County properties are in play (the ugly admin building is empty, and the rundown King County Jail should be moved).
 Add to those the the embarrassing, since-2005 hole in the ground at Third and Cherry, the Bosa site.

 At the heart of downtown is the Metropolitan Tract, original site of the University of Washington, which is now looking (yet again) at how to improve its aging buildings such as the Financial Center, built in 1972, and at opportunities for expansion (such as the post office facility along Third Ave., across from Benaroya Hall).
 The idea would be to expand the UW footprint downtown.
 There used to be a branch of the University Book Store in the Tract, and the UW Press used to occupy the Skinner Building before moving to Safeco Tower in the University District.